Karneades/Defensomania/BUILD.md

-# Build your own Cyber Against Humanity
+# Build your own Defensomania

 Generate your own card deck based on the list of [activities and scenarios](cards).
 [Squib](https://github.com/andymeneely/squib) is used for